SSWConsulting/SSW.Rules.Content/rules/screenshots-avoid-walls-of-text/rule.md

 <!--endintro-->

-Going further, there are ways to improve readability of your screenshots:
+Going further, there are ways to improve the readability of your screenshots:

 ### Tip #1: Avoid blank spaces

 By cropping empty spaces in screenshots, you can make things easier to read and understand.
-Most times you can achieve this by resizing the application window.
+Most times you can achieve this by resizing the application window before taking the screenshot.

 It's like zooming in on the important bits, making them bigger and friendlier for the users.